Hungry Healthy Happy

 If they are soft, it is most likely that you didn't cook them long enough.
 I know an hour is a long time, but that's why the temperature is so low.
 These are meant to be quite dark, but they won't burn.
 If you have cooked them for the full hour, but they are still soft, then your oven might not be at the correct temperature.
 Every oven cooks things differently, and some run hot or cold.
 An oven thermometer is the best way to ensure that your oven is the correct temperature.

-More Christmas snack recipes
+More Christmas Snack Recipes

-• A wooden serving board with nine Santa Hat Brownies
+• A wooden serving board with eight Santa Hat Brownies.

 Strawberry Santa Hat Brownies